Train & Work in STEM

 All STEM occupations are eligible, including those in Information Technology (IT), Finance, Manufacturing, Engineering and health care.

 Assistance is available for dislocated worker certification, job matching and training plan development.

-People with education or experience in these fields are highly encouraged to apply.
+People with education or experience -- including recent or pending college graduates -- in these fields are highly encouraged to apply.
 If you are a dislocated worker or long-term unemployed and have not worked in these fields before, contact staff about your transferable skills.

 About Dislocated Workers: